 - The more practical experience in I/DD focused residential settings, and training you have, the more success you’ll have in attracting referrals of individual residents into your home.

-- The more day-to-day experience, training, and success you can demonstrate in supporting people with complex and challenging behavioral or medical needs, as described in the “3/3/3 Qualification” for the Region 1 Crisis Provider Network, the more likely you are to be successful in attracting referrals and maintaining stable residents.
+- The more day-to-day experience, training, and success you can demonstrate in supporting people with complex and challenging behavioral or medical needs, the more likely you are to be successful in attracting referrals and maintaining stable residents.

 - It is often wiser to wait to open a licensed DD adult care home until you obtain additional work experience, specialized skills, and training.

-- Licensed DD adult care homes send an email to DDSD Program Specialist, briefly describing the home, services available, and interests in supporting residents;
+- Licensed DD adult care homes send an email to the Service Coordinator assigned to your home, or to the DDSD Program Specialist, briefly describing the home, services available, and interests in supporting residents;

 - The DDSD Program Specialist will send a Vacancy Profile Form by email.
 Licensed adult care home providers complete the form thoroughly and send back to the DDSD Program Specialist.

-- Staff of Multnomah County DD Services Division or Region 1 Crisis Diversion Office contact providers by phone or email if there is a potential match between the needs of an individual and the specific skills and environment in the home’s Vacancy Profile;
+- Staff of Multnomah County DD Services Division contact providers by phone or email if there is a potential match between the needs of an individual and the specific skills and environment in the home’s Vacancy Profile;

-- County DDSD Case Manager or a Brokerage Personal Agent facilitates a personal visit between the provider and the adult referred;
+- County DDSD Service Coordinator or a Brokerage Personal Agent facilitates a personal visit between the provider and the adult referred;

 - If the provider, the referred individual and their ISP team agree, the individual plans to move into the adult care home;

-- County DDSD Case Manager or Brokerage Personal Agent coordinates the entry meeting and a written Individual Support Plan (ISP), whether it is for a long term, crisis stabilization, or relief care placement;
+- County DDSD Service Coordinator or Brokerage Personal Agent coordinates the entry meeting and a written Individual Support Plan (ISP), whether it is for a long term, crisis stabilization, or relief care placement;

 - The ISP outlines specific needs and support expectations for the adult care home placement;

-- DD Case managers monitor ongoing services identified in the ISP through regular contact with the individual and adult care home provider, assist in problem solving, facilitate future support assessments, and help access available additional supports.
+- DD Service Coordinator monitor ongoing services identified in the ISP through regular contact with the individual and adult care home provider, assist in problem solving, facilitate future support assessments, and help access available additional supports.

-- Support Service Brokerages employ Personal Agents (comparable to County DD Case Managers) who help enrolled adults with I/DD to develop an Individualized Support Plan (ISP), obtain available funding and other resources necessary to implement the plan in their own or family home;
+- Support Service Brokerages employ Personal Agents (comparable to County DD Service Coordinators) who help enrolled adults with I/DD to develop an Individualized Support Plan (ISP), obtain available funding and other resources necessary to implement the plan in their own or family home;

 - DD adult clients have a choice of receiving their In-Home Support Services through Brokerages or County DD Programs;